Cuisine of the Thirteen Colonies: Dietary changes through boycott

 The colonists were dependent on Great Britain for imports of food and other basic products.
-When taxes and British Parliamentary tariffs on products used by the American colonists increased, the colonists were to continue importing English and West Indian goods.
+When taxes and British parliamentary tariffs on products used by the American colonists increased, the colonists were to continue importing English and West Indian goods.

 As a result, a number of colonists began to boycott imported goods in favor of domestic goods.
 The boycott was not initially widespread, especially as it could not be officially enforced, and so lacked luster in a number of regions.
 Increasing support for this boycott, however, helped generate the revolution against Britain.

 As Parliament imposed a series of acts upon the colonists, changes in the American colonists' purchases and trades eventually altered the American diet.
-Starting with the Molasses Act of 1733, followed by the Sugar Act of 1760, a shift in alcohol consumption occurred.
+Starting with the Molasses Act 1733, followed by the Sugar Act 1764, a shift in alcohol consumption occurred.

 This was more than a protest against taxation of molasses, the main ingredient in rum production.
-Whiskey became the spirit of choice for many American colonists who wished to thumb their noses at Britain.
+Whiskey became the spirit of choice for many American colonists.
 In the northern colonies, whiskey was made with rye, while the southern colonies preferred corn.
 Rye was seen as a more civilized grain, while corn whiskey was presented as a more patriotic version as it was produced from an indigenous American crop.

 The production of whiskey was not a norm in the colonies in the early years.
 The upper echelon of colonial society looked down upon American whiskey up until the time of the American Revolution.
 Some even saw the harsh spirit as a bastion of debauchery in the American colonies.

 Whatever the sentiment, the Scottish, Irish, and Germans brought a taste for hard spirits from their homelands to the American colonies in the 1730s.
 These groups continued to produce hard spirits in imported stills, or stills based on Old World designs, in retaliation against the unpopular economic controls introduced by Parliament.